 The New Hope Valley Railway (NHVR) is the Triangle’s Train.
-Children, parents, grandparents and others can enjoy a day together riding a real train behind one of our hard working locomotives, including our historic steam engine or one of our historic diesel engines.
+Children, parents, grandparents and others can enjoy a day together riding a real train behind one of our hard working locomotives.
 Learn about railroad history, watch the outdoor G-Scale garden railroad, visit the outdoor North Carolina Railroad Museum, or view equipment in the railroad yard.
 Don’t forget to stop at the gift shop for a souvenir.

 The public is invited to visit this unique location in historic Bonsal, North Carolina, located off of U.S. Highway 1, just 30 minutes southwest of downtown Raleigh.

 Trains generally operate the second Saturday and fourth Friday of each month beginning in April through November.
 There are also special Halloween and Santa trains for the holidays.
-You can choose to ride in passenger cars pulled by either a diesel locomotive or a steam engine.
+Ride in passenger cars pulled by a diesel locomotive.
 See the schedule for the next Ride Day and buy tickets here.

 The train travels through scenic woods and over a trestle for an enjoyable one-hour, round trip ride.

 Enjoy food, snacks and drinks on-site during ride days provided by Manna Concessions.

 The original New Hope Valley Railway was built in 1904 to carry timber and other agricultural commodities such as cotton, corn and tobacco throughout North Carolina.
 Passenger trains were run to connect to other rail lines across the state.
 The original rail line ran through the New Hope Valley itself.
 This valley was flooded by the creation of Jordan Lake.